 Discussions between project sponsors and prospective financiers regarding the project.

-Assistance with communication of the feasibility/concept study, financial modelling and information memorandum to potential financiers can provided to clients by our financial team.
+Assistance with the communication of the feasibility/concept study, financial modelling and information memorandum to potential financiers can be provided to clients by our financial team.

 1.2.1 Codes and Standards